Christ's 'crown of thorns' tree may help in climate change fight: researchers

 “We only know maybe one or two other species that can do that.”

 Various plants have been proposed as the source of the crown of thorns the New Testament says was placed on Christ’s head in the lead-up to the crucifixion, and no-one knows for certain.
-But the consensus among Christian scholars tends towards Ziziphus Spina-Christi.
+But the consensus among Christian scholars tends toward Ziziphus Spina-Christi.

 Just as that crown is associated with suffering and death followed by resurrection, the researchers hope the tree, which provides sustenance to bees and insects, can help support life in areas threatened by deadly heat.